Ticketpark/api-docs/docs/getting-started/basic-requests.md

 GET https://api.ticketpark.ch/events/
 ```

+Heads up:
+{: .label .label-red}
-**Heads up:**  Fetching multiple records may return a lot of data.
+Fetching multiple records may return a lot of data.
 You will probably want to use pagination and/or filters.

 ---